School for International Training

 - Bolivia – Multiculturalism, Globalization, and Social Change

-- Ecuador – Comparative Ecology and Conservation; Culture and Development
+- Ecuador – Comparative Ecology and Conservation; Development, Politics, and Languages

-- Nicaragua – Revolution, Transformation, and Civil Society
+- Nicaragua – Youth Culture, Literacy, and Media

 - Panama – Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation